MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Pwsh.md

 Enter-PSHostProcess -CustomPipeName mydebugpipe
 ```

+### -EncodedArguments | -encodeda | -ea

+Accepts a Base64-encoded string version command arguments.
+Use this parameter
+to submit arguments that require complex, nested quoting.
+The Base64
+representation must be a UTF-16LE encoded string.

 ### -EncodedCommand | -e | -ec

 Accepts a Base64-encoded string version of a command.
 Use this parameter to